 I wrote nine drafts of The West End Tree House Mystery before I arrived at the draft that Pelican agreed to publish.
 At one point my book was almost 57,000 words long.
 When the book was finally published, however, I had the word count whittled down to just over 44,000.

-What follows are cuts from my early drafts of the book.They have not been formally edited, nor have they been revised very much.
+What follows are cuts from early drafts of the book.They have not been formally edited, nor have they been revised very much.
 In some places, the writing is clunky.
-But I'm fond of of these pieces.
-When I began writing, I let my mind wander across childhood landscapes that I hadn't explored in a long time.
+But I'm fond of these pieces.
+When I began writing, I let my mind wander across all types of childhood landscapes, ones that I hadn't explored in quite a long time.
 I remembered the Harris Boyer bakery, Ted's Variety Shop, Laffey's Tavern, and Bheam School.
 I recalled teachers and friends.I summoned up little events and adventures, the "small moments" that writers so often write about.
-And I wrote almost every place and character I remembered into the initial drafts of my book, only to cut them when readers told me (rightly so) that I had "too much description" in my chapters and that all my exposition was bogging down the story.
-Luckily, I have the ol' internet is here and its space for storing snippets of remembered memories is endless.
+And I wrote almost every one of these places, events, and characters into the initial drafts of my book.
+But I had to cut them when readers told me (and rightly so), I had "too much description" in my chapters and that all the exposition was bogging down the story.
+Luckily, the ol' internet is here and its space for storing snippets of remembered memories is endless.
 If you're interested, here they are.

 To open the PDF simply click on the icon.
 Each unpublished piece is introduced by a brief author's note.
 Also, an early draft of the book's map is below the PDFs.
 The map will help you locate places mentioned in the cuts, like Ted's Variety Shop, Laffey's Tavern (which is labeled Bar), and the Harris-Boyer Bakery.
 Finally, in this version of the map there are a number of typos.
 Can you spot them?